-Abingdon Health is committed to supporting local charities in the areas in which our colleagues live and work.
+Abingdon Health is committed to supporting local charities across the UK.

 People are at the heart of everything we do, and we are proud to support charities partners who positively impact lives up and down the United Kingdom.

-Throughout each year we will support our charity partners via a calendar of fundraising activities:
+Throughout the year we support our charity partners via a calendar of fundraising activities.

 Birmingham St Mary's Hospice